biscaboy/critter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]()
+This project is licensed under the [MIT License](https://mit-license.org/)